graycoreio/daffodil/docs/internal/testing/testing.md

 To achieve this we change the `@daffodil/library` `tsconfig.json`'s `compilerOptions.paths` to point to the public entrypoint of the package.

 As a result, we can guarantee that if `SomeImport` is meant to be public, then our unit tests will only consume it as a public import.
-This leads to lower maintenance overheads, and ensures better consumer-side guarantees.
+This ensures better consumer-side guarantees.

 ```ts
 import { SomeImport } from '@daffodil/library';